DIY Farmhouse Dining Table: Build for Under $150 (Plans)

 Always use a copious amount of standard yellow wood glue in every joint.
 The pocket hole screws act as internal clamps holding the wood together while the glue dries, but the glue is what actually provides the long-term strength.

-This is the part that intimidates most beginners, but edge-gluing a tabletop is incredibly satisfying once you know the secret.
+This is the part that intimidates most beginners, but learning how to join pine boards for table top builds is incredibly satisfying once you know the secret of edge-gluing.

-- Cut to length: Cut your five 2x8 boards to your desired length (typically 72 to 84 inches).
+- Cut to length: Cut your five 2x8 boards to 72 inches.

 - Lay them out: Arrange them on your workbench or the floor.
 Flip them around until the grain patterns look pleasing and the boards sit nicely against each other.